 Creative job sites

-You’ll need to create a profile, upload your graphic design portfolio but then you are good to go.
+You’ll need to create a profile, and upload your graphic design portfolio but then you are good to go.
 You can then search for jobs that fit your skill base.
-A lot of the projects have small budgets but it’s a good way in which to build your portfolio and to make connections.
+A lot of the projects have small budgets but it’s a good way in which to build your portfolio and make connections.
 If you are persistent, you can make a decent living.

 Whichever route you choose, enjoy the experience.
-If you want to become self employed creative, then it can at times be challenging and frustrating.
+If you want to become self-employed creative, then it can at times be challenging and frustrating.
 But overall I don’t think I would choose another career.